MichaelCrawley1/metallicaTourProject/README.md

 <br/>

-Anyway, I digress.
   I am now making a big push to gain commercial web developer experience.
-I am fully aware of the risk to potential employers and clients alike and the questions they need answered when hiring a new developer.
+I am fully aware of the risk to potential employers and clients alike and the questions they need answered when hiring a new, junior-level developer.
 If they are to risk in taking on a junior developer they will want to know does this potential developer know why he/her used the code in the way that they have?

 After a year or two of study most of us students can find a way to, 'hack a development solution'.
 However, it takes far greater study and time to understand why the solution you have, 'hacked' works the way it does and therefore to communicate that programming wisdom gained to others.
 This I feel is an essential skill to cultivate if a developer has aspirations working within development teams and pitching to new clients.

-So what better way to show potential employers and clients that you do know the solution you chose works the way it does by explicitly showing and telling them how through code comments?
-Commenting every line of code in this project explicitly shows to potential employers that I do in fact know why I have done what I have done and it has not been, 'hacked' or taken from other sources.
+So what better way to show potential employers and clients alike that, as an aspiring junior developer, that you do know the solution you chose works the way it does by explicitly showing and telling them how through code comments?

 <br/>